DMKuZu/Tabada_IntSys1_ImageProcessingProgram/README.md

 Webcam uses AForge library

-Didn't manage to make the Device.cs and DeviceManager.cs to work maybe because of skill issue.
+This branch uses Main.cs and ImageProcessor.cs to handle the webcam and image processing.

 Don't mind the other branches please.